tomangistalis/RealmBinaries/README.md

     - Update `realmVersion` variable value to new Realm version (ex: "10.38.3")
     - Replace checksums
 - Push, tag with the same version number as original repo
-- Run `gh release create 10.38.3 --draft --title "10.38.3" --notes "Updated to 10.38.3" --repo tomangistalis/RealmBinaries ./*.xcframework.zip` to create the release and upload the frameworks.
+- Run `VERSION=10.42.0 gh release create $VERSION --draft --title "$VERSION" --notes "Updated to $VERSION" --repo tomangistalis/RealmBinaries ./*.xcframework.zip` to create the release and upload the frameworks.